SBDojo/SBDojo.github.io/_pages/join.md

 There are a limited number of spots for this session, so you should signup ASAP if you want to reserve your spot!

 {: .notice--info}
 Signing up for our Dojo session means signing up for the entire 5 weeks.
 Since we have a limited number of spots, we ask that all accepted members commit to **attending each workshop**.
-If you reserved a spot and would like to pull yourself from the program, please email [teens@sbpl.info](mailto:teens@sbpl.info){:target="_blank"} ASAP.
+If you reserved a spot and would like to pull yourself/your child from the program, please email [teens@sbpl.info](mailto:teens@sbpl.info){:target="_blank"} ASAP.

 Once you've signed up, please read [this article](https://sbdojo.gitbook.io/ninjas/attending-a-dojo){:target="_blank"} from our knowledge base to see what you should do to prepare for the first workshop.
 Most importantly, you will need to **bring your own laptop to every meeting**.